-Social distancing has been key in preventing the spread of infection and we’ve adjusted our lifestyles to limit contact with others.
-But in one area, experts are encouraging us to let down our guard and keep up with the regular visits – with our GPs and other health professionals.
+With changing lock-down rules over the last 20 months it was understandable that making and keeping regular checks was difficult, but experts are encouraging us to let down our guard and keep up regular visits with our GPs and other health professionals.

 So, what is behind this shift in numbers?

-There are a number of proposed explanations as to why people may not be keeping up with their regular medical check-ups and even ignoring the warning signs of disease or illness.
+There are a number of reasons why people may not had their regular medical check-ups or may even be ignoring the warning signs of disease or illness.
 Reasons for this could include:

-Additionally, people are worried they will be contributing to an overstretched health system and wanting to put the needs of others first.
-The issue with this is by delaying diagnosis or treatment, you are only increasing your risk of complications.
+People may also worry they will be contributing to an overstretched health system and want to put the needs of others first.
+The issue with this is by delaying diagnosis or treatment, there is an increase risk of complications.

 What does this mean?